 6. Get the onions and boiling water ready.

-1. When oven is hot enough, put the onions and boiling water (to come up 1″ (2.5cm)) into the baking tray.
+1. When oven is hot enough, put the onions in baking tray and pour boiling water over them to come up ~1″ (2.5cm).

 3. After 30 minutes, you will notice that the tops of the garlic might be tinged a little black.
 That is fine.

 4. Reduce oven to 240F (120C) and leave in oven for 7 hours (quite possibly less time) or until a skewer inserted into thickest part of pork comes out with clear and not bloody juices.